 Owens’ form was such that he was selected for the Welsh 2011 World Cup squad, where he made his debut off the bench against Namibia.
-Owens was selected Wales' world cup squad where he will fight it it out with Scott Baldwin for the hooker jersey.
+He was selected Wales' world cup squad where he fought it out with Scott Baldwin for the hooker jersey.

-His first start for Wales came five years ago in the 2012 Six Nations Campaign against England at Twickenham in which Wales secured the Triple Crown, on their way to the Grand Slam.
+His first start for Wales came in the 2012 Six Nations Campaign against England at Twickenham in which Wales secured the Triple Crown on their way to the Grand Slam.

 In 2017, Owens was rewarded with a British & Irish Lions place after a stellar 6 Nations.
-It will be the hooker's 1st tour after 50 Welsh caps.
+It was his 1st tour after 50 Welsh caps.

 He made 2 other appearances for Wales in 2017 and was named in the Wales 2018 6 Nations squad.